flokoe/frequency-distributor/README.md

 # frequency-distributor
 This is a school project for learning purposes.
-This programm distributes frequencies that no frequencie crosses another frequencie with the same value.
+This programm distributes frequencies that no frequency crosses another frequency with the same value.